 Students must observe all registration and academic policies and deadlines of their home campus, including arrangements for withdrawals, drops/adds, pass/fail options, audits, and incomplete grades.

 Majors may be earned only at the school from which a student earns a degree.
 Most students enroll initially at the school from which they intend to graduate.
 However, the TCU course exchange agreement between MSUM and NDSU allows a student to begin their studies at one of the schools prior to transferring to the other school to complete their degree.
 Tri-college students typically are restricted to pre-professional coursework at a campus that offers a professional program of study.
 Students should work with the chair of the department in which they intend to major to make sure their program includes all requirements for the major and for graduation.
-Students may apply for tuition reciprocity prior to transferring from their home state.

 Students, faculty, and staff of the TCU institutions may use all of the libraries in the consortia.
 Circulating materials from TCU libraries are available free of charge for direct checkout or through inter-library loan.